 Competencies serve as a framework for the curriculum.
+The development of competence includes longitudinal observation of formative experiences with daily evaluation of student management skills efforts.
+Formatively students receive feedback relative to procedure-based rubrics.
+In addition, independent performances on capstone experiences are assessed summatively using standardized rubrics and identifiable critical performance criteria.
+For certain licensure-based assessments, students must pass qualifying mock assessments prior to being certified as eligible to challenge the specific licensure assessment.
 Both learning experiences and assessment tools are guided by the competency statements.
 Formative feedback serves as the basis for developing competence.
 Summative assessment serves as the basis for demonstrating competence.